Skip to Content

 Schmitt's full speech can be found on X, formerly known as Twitter.

-Safety was the theme of the day on Tuesday, with a title of "Make America Safe Once Again."
+Safety was the theme of the day at the RNC on Tuesday, with a title of "Make America Safe Once Again."

-Now entering its third day, Republicans are expected to focus on President Joe Biden's foreign policy on Wednesday and his handling of issues in other countries, according to the Associated Press.
+Republicans are expected to hear from Sen. JD Vance (R-Ohio) after he was selected as Trump's running mate earlier this week.
+Talks are also expected to focus on foreign policy and President Joe Biden's handling of issues in other countries, according to the Associated Press.

 Article Topic Follows: Missouri Politics